I decided to join a challenge to bring to the table some idea or solution that could help ameliorate the current pandemic burden on our society.

 By the time the competition ended, there were many (an understatement) of these visualizations, the most famous of them probably being the Johns Hopkins Dashboard.

-This made the solution redundant so I decided to localize it to Mexico since the data was only being visualized partially in all of those dashboards.
 Particularly, the data that was missing was the decomposition of all cases by state, so I decided to show this information in a map and add some very important metrics also missing in other dashboards such as the historic line of active cases

 Active = Confirmed - Recovered - Deaths.